-So when my friend Karen offered me a piece of toffee that she had received from Peyton, one of her pre-school students, as a year end teacher gift; I think I offered that she instead take the one piece and that I would gladly take the rest.
+So when my friend Karen offered me a piece of toffee that she had received from Peyton, one of her pre-school students (before I had even met MY Peyton!), as a teacher gift; I think I offered that she instead take the one piece and that I would gladly take the rest.
 OK, maybe not but I’m sure I thought it!
 Now…I’ve had and made a lot of toffee over the years but this one was still especially good.
 Was it the technique or the ingredients or just the mastery of that mom in the kitchen?
 Probably a bit of all three but I had to have the recipe!

-Karen requested from Peyton’s mom Christa, my new hero of the moment, if she would mind sending me the recipe and she was quick to comply.
-I just knew something was different even before seeing the ingredients and I couldn’t wait to discover what it was.
+Karen requested the recipe for this Salted Chocolate English Toffee with Toasted Almonds from Peyton’s mom and she was quick to comply.
+I knew something was different even before seeing the ingredients and I couldn’t wait to discover what it was.
 The toffee was a lighter color and yet had been cooked enough to harden; beyond that it just had a softer bite.
 Barely discernible but I just felt it wasn’t quite as rock hard as so many toffees are.
 I was delighted to get the recipe and discover the secret…a bit of cream is used in this recipe in addition to butter and sugar; that must have been it!

 The salted thing?
 Does everything have to be ‘salted this’ or ‘salted that?’
 No, it does not.
 While I love just a touch of salt with chocolate and/or caramel, the truth is if you don’t have a good finishing salt, I highly recommend you avoid this step.
-Maldon salt flakes are less salty than table or kosher salt and they are so pretty too so I can highly recommend them but trying the same thing with table salt would be a mistake.
-So either use a good finishing salt or none at all; either way I know you will just love this toffee.
-So will your husband, dad, or father.
+I love Maldon salt flakes; they are less salty than table or kosher salt and are so pretty too so I can highly recommend them but trying the same thing with table salt would be a mistake.
+So either use a good finishing salt or none at all; either way I know you will love this toffee.
+So will your children, husband, dad, sister, mom or brother.
 Or you can send some to me.
 Just kidding.
 No I’m not.

 - 1 tablespoon water